I Didn't Hear An Apology from the World Economic Forum. Did You?

 They destroyed industry in every western democracy.
 Here’s the head of Sieman’s saying Germany has killed its industrial base.
 Oh please, Sieman’s was all in on the climate scam, hand over fist taking gobs of government subsidy, touting the miracles of windmills and batteries and solar panels.
 You did this to yourself, you absolute moron.

 Farmers were to be “de-privileged” so that food could be delivered with greater efficiency and zero carbon.
 We would eat bugs.
 They actually went so far as to fund bug factories.
-In Sri Lanka, which adopted the ‘all organic’ farm requirements, one-third of the country almost starved to death.
+In Sri Lanka who adopted the ‘all organic’ farm requirements, one-third of the country almost starved to death.
 That’s how stupid they are.

 Herds were to be slaughtered across every fertile land, millions of cattle, sheep, goats, killed.
 Mark Rutte, now head of NATO, tried to make the Dutch kill their animals and they spat him out like the rotting offal he is.
 No punishment for pure unadulterated evil.
 Nope.
 Promotion!
 Here, you etiolated piece of garbage, defend Europe with no money which means you have to crawl to Big Daddy Trump and beg.
 And give him Greenland.
 And you are so stupid, you didn’t even get the billions he was offering.